wp-plugins/optimizely-project-snippet-embedder/readme.txt

 * A Working Release.
 If you're still running 0.x.x you should most definitely upgrade!

 == Upgrade Notice ==

+= 1.1.4 =
+This upgrade is purely a clean-up of unused files.
+No update required (although you are perfectly free to do so!)

 = 1.1.3 =
 Added admin notice the make sure users remember to add their Optimizely Project Snippet ID.